m0xpd/STRACHEY/README.md

 | 22 | Major (IONIAN) | 19 | C | 00000010 |
 | 23 | Descending Major Scale | N/A | C | 00000001 |

-'Bank' is indicated by the stack of three LEDs in the centre, middle of the module.
+'Bank' is indicated by the stack of three LEDs in the centre, top of the module.
 Bank A is indicated by the lowest LED.

 'Display' shows the pattern illuminated on the 'TUNING' LEDs.